openpolitics/manifesto/foreign_policy.md

 However, we also know that the EU is in need of major reform to fit the politics of the future.
 Bureaucracy and waste must be reduced, and counter-productive programmes overhauled or removed.

-We will remain a part of the EU, and we will campaign for:
+We will aim to stop the Brexit process and remain a part of the EU.
+If the UK does remain a member, we will campaign for:

   * Major reform or removal of the Common Agricultural Policy, to operate in harmony with the natural environment and remove market distortions.
   * Britain to remain outside of the Eurozone.